joaopedro236/joaopedro236/README.md

 ## 🚀 About Me

-💻 Full Stack Developer passionate about software engineering
+💻 Full Stack Developer  about software engineering
 🏗️ Experienced in building complex systems and scalable applications
 ⚡ Focused on backend development, APIs, databases, and modern frontend technologies
 📚 Always learning and improving my development skills